Roeiazran/Procedural-programming/Relations-Tree/README.md

 ./a.out < input.txt > res.txt
 ```

-In this test we printing the family tree of Yaniv and Yuval and the relative of 2'nd degree of Eran on of 3'rd degree of Tamar:
+In this test we output the family tree of Yaniv and Yuval and the relative of 2'nd degree of Eran on of 3'rd degree of Tamar:

 ```
 Yaniv (67) - Yarden (64)